- Check the battery for the hoist is charged and in good condition. If any faults, report immediately and do not use.

 - Operator brings hoist into position.

-- Second worker supports then pivots client in sling, so they are correctly above the chair/wheel chair/bed to be lowered in.
+- Second worker supports then pivots client in sling, so they are ready to be lowered into the chair/wheel chair/bed.

 - Workers to do task in a controlled and careful manner.